Oscarlind/OpenShift/tools/python/cluster-scanner/README.md

 ### Empty namespaces
 While namespaces themselves do not use or reserve any resources, there might be reasons to want to know why there are unused ones in your cluster.
 They might hold a specific name that someone wants to reuse or might be for entirely esthetical reasons of not wanting extra namespaces without meaning.

+>INFO: This check looks only for running workloads (pods) there might be other resources that one wants to keep, e.g. configmaps, secrets etc.

 ### Route check
 Many of the applications running on the cluster will have their own routes.
 This check intends to give the user a quick rundown of the routes that exist and their current status.